 b.
-Participation in the NPT by States in the Asia-Pacific
+NPT Status in the Asia Pacific

 Only three recognized sovereign states are not parties to the treaty: India, Israel, and Pakistan.
 India and Pakistan both possess and have openly tested nuclear bombs.
 Israel has had a policy of opacity regarding its own nuclear weapons program.
 North Korea acceded to the treaty in 1985, violated it, suspended it membership, and claimed to withdraw in 2003.
 However, because the withdrawal process is not considered complete, its current status is best described as undetermined.
 All other states in East Asia have ratified the treaty.